dpmango/facebid/README.md

 * `yarn postbuild` - run react-snap (prebuild command to be run authomatically)

 ## Back-end
 Backed is under development.
-Fake API responces located at `/src/api/db.json` and server through [json-server](https://github.com/typicode/json-server).
+Fake API responces located at `/src/db.json` and server through [json-server](https://github.com/typicode/json-server).
+For the surge "production-like" it's located on `http://facebid-api.herokuapp.com` with uptime robot for 100% uptime and should be deployed with `yarn deploy-backend` command (subtree push)

-If you don't need to change things on API side, adjust `BACKEND_URL` to heroku URL in `src/services/Api.js` file

 ## Folder structure
 ```